kyri56xcaesar/MapReduce-engine-on-Kubernetes/README.md

 ## For Okeanos cluster
-- only action to be done is so change the namespace variable from 'default' to 'yours'
+- action to be done is so change the namespace variable from 'default' to 'yours'
+- Client script needs some configuring as well...